What are electricity rebates?

 Eligibility requirements

-- Be a Queensland resident or a member at the primary place or residence requiring cooling or heating to stop medical symptoms from getting worse.
+- Be a Queensland resident or a member at the primary place or residence requiring cooling or heating to stop medical symptoms from worsening.

 - Diagnosed with a qualifying medical condition, such as: